If you don’t know how old your makeup is or can’t remember when you last used it, it’s probably time to toss it.

 - Purchase a thin tip Sharpie and write the purchase date on your items.

-- Toss anything you don’t actually use as you are unlikely to use it.
-It may also be quite old!
+- Toss anything you don’t actually use as you are unlikely to use it in the future.
+Besides, who knows how old it is!

 Want to Learn the Makeup Colors and Application Techniques that Work for Your Face?